- Share 6 Content Curation Templates for Content Annotation on Facebook

-With retitling the curator simply creates a provocative title that expresses a point of view and may get a lot of click-throughs.
+With re-titling a curator simply creates a provocative title that expresses a point of view and may get a lot of click-throughs.
 It’s particularly effective if you’re sharing on social media.
-A great example of a curation site that solely re-titles content for editorial spin is the Drudge Report.
-Retitling can also be used in conjunction with other annotation techniques listed in this article but sometimes may be enough by itself.
+A great example of a content curation site that solely re-titles content for editorial spin is the Drudge Report.
+Re-titling can also be used in conjunction with other annotation techniques listed in this article, but sometimes may be enough by itself.
 It’s also very useful for mobile curation sites.

 Strategy 5: Storyboarding

-The curator stitches together multiple pieces of content such as article abstracts, videos, tweets, and audio clips to tell a story inter-weaved with their own commentary.
+A curator stitches together multiple pieces of content such as article abstracts, videos, tweets, and audio clips to tell a story interweaved with their own commentary.
 At the end you come up with a mash-up and narrative for a larger story.
-Here’s an example of one created about the Google Moto X Smartphone.
+Here’s an example of one created about Google’s Moto X Smartphone.

-Effort: HIGH.
-You have to scour the web for multiple pieces of content, not just a single article, write a cohesive commentary, and outline your idea ahead of time.
+You have to outline your idea ahead of time.
+Then scour the web for multiple pieces of content, not just a single article.
+Then write a cohesive commentary.

-Value Add: HIGH.
-Though you are heavily relying on other people’s content, you are essentially creating a piece of new long form content with a lot of your perspective.
+While heavily relying on other’s content, you are essentially creating new long form content with a lot of your perspective.

 Strategy 6: Parallelizing

-With parallelizing, the curator takes a piece of content that is seemingly unrelated to their topic of interests, but then writes a summary explaining the significance of the third party content and how it relates to them and their audience.
-For example below, you can imagine a Virtual Private Network (VPN) technology provider may curate the article (see the example below) and relate it back to their business.
+With parallelizing, a curator takes a piece of content seemingly unrelated to their topic of interest.
+They then write a summary explaining the significance of the third party content and how it relates to them and their audience.
+For example, imagine a Virtual Private Network (VPN) technology provider curates an article and relates it back to their business.
+(See example below.)
 It’s great for topics where there isn’t a lot of directly relevant content to begin with.
-Furthermore, it enables a curator to tie their point of view to a much larger topic or issue in the vein of “newsjacking.”
+Furthermore, it enables a curator to tie their point of view to a larger issue in the vein of “newsjacking.”

-The Atlantic Wire e reports on how a family received a visit from the police after searching on Google for ‘pressure cookers’ and later for ‘backpacks’.
-This highlights the growing need for stronger encryption of searches by setting your defaults to use HTTPS and SSL encrypted connections.
-Fortunately, Google offers this, but many other providers do not.
-Furthermore, Google does not by default load the search engine with HTTPS enabled, so most laypeople do not know that it’s available.
+The Atlantic Wire reports on how a family received a visit from the police after searching on Google for ‘pressure cookers’ and later for ‘backpacks’.
+This highlights the growing need for stronger encryption of searches by setting your browser defaults to use HTTPS and SSL encrypted connections.
+Fortunately Google offers this, but many other search providers do not.
+Furthermore, Google does not by default load its search engine with HTTPS enabled, so most laypeople do not know it’s available.

-With the increase in cases like this where an innocent family was harassed by the police based on their internet search behavior, hopefully the general public will be more aware of the need for encryption.
-At the end of the day though, simple HTTPS will not suffice for most sites.
-They best approach is to use a dedicated VPN tunnel so all your traffic is encrypted and anonymized.
+With the increase in cases like this where an innocent family was harassed by the police based on their Internet search behavior, hopefully the general public will be more sensitive of the need for encryption.
+At the end of the day though, simple HTTPS does not suffice for most sites.
+The best approach is to use a dedicated VPN tunnel so all your traffic is encrypted and anonymized.

-Effort: MEDIUM.
-Parallelizing is similar to summarization where the curator is writing a new summary.
+Parallelizing is similar to summarization, where the curator is writing a new summary.

-SEO Value: HIGH.
-It’s high value because they can latch on to a larger story and newsjack those keywords.
-In this example, the curator tied VPNs to a larger story about Google searches and privacy incorporating those words into their summary.
+This is high value because you can latch on to a larger story and newsjack those keywords.
+In this example, the curator tied VPNs to a larger story about Google searches and privacy, incorporating those words into their summary.

-Value Add: HIGH.
 It’s high value because the curator is helping make an original connection with a seemingly unrelated article.
-It’s a unique point of view that’s unlikely to be found anywhere else and can get your visitors to keep coming back to you.
+It’s a unique point of view that’s unlikely to be found anywhere else, and can get visitors to keep coming back to you.